vkakerbeck/tbp.monty/docs/overview/benchmark-experiments/results-from-alternative-implementations.md

 # FeatureGraphLM (Old LM)

 For comparison, the following results were obtained with the previous LM version (FeatureGraphLM).
 These results have not been updated since September 22nd 2022.
 Results here were obtained with more densely sampled models than results presented for the evidence LM.
 This means it is less likely for new points to be sampled.
 With the current, more sparse, models used for the EvidenceLM the FeatureGraphLM would have reduced performance.
-Runtimes are reported on laptop with 8CPUs and no parallelization.
+Runtimes are reported on laptop with 8 CPUs and no parallelization.

 ### Results
 | Experiment                     | # objects | tested rotations | new sampling | other                          | Object Detection Accuracy | Rotation Error | Run Time        |